Quantum Techniques for Stochastic Mechanics: The rate equation

 Of course, we can also look at the reverse of the more realistic reaction involving a hydroxyl radical as an intermediate.
 Again, we just turn around the arrows in the Petri net we had:

 Now the rate equation looks like this:

 Do you see why?
 Test your understanding of the general recipe.

-By the way: if you're a category theorist, when we say ``turn around all the arrows" you probably thought \href{http://ncatlab.org/nlab/show/opposite\%20category}{``opposite category"}.
+By the way: if you're a category theorist, when we said ``turn around all the arrows" you probably thought \href{http://ncatlab.org/nlab/show/opposite\%20category}{``opposite category"}.
 And you'd be right!
 A Petri net is just a way of presenting of a strict \href{http://ncatlab.org/nlab/show/symmetric+monoidal+category}{symmetric monoidal category} that's freely generated by some objects (the species) and some morphisms (the transitions).
 When we turn around all the arrows in our Petri net, we're getting a presentation of the \emph{opposite} symmetric monoidal category.
-For more details, try: